nithish00513/Linux-File-IO-Systems-locking/README.md

-# Ex07-Linux-File-IO-Systems-locking
+# Linux-IPC-Shared-memory
+Ex06-Linux IPC-Shared-memory

 # AIM:
-To Write a C program that illustrates files copying and locking
+To Write a C program that illustrates two processes communicating using shared memory.

 # DESIGN STEPS: